 36 inches (tall) by 48 inches (wide) is the standard (and maximum) size for a poster for CARS.
-Given the posters are viewed virtually, this limit is a bit more flexible, but following it again ensures that your poster looks "right" when people view it.
+Posters that exceed this size will not fit on the stands for display during CARS.

-While you will create and edit your poster in PowerPoint or Google Slides, the actual file you send CARS to upload for presentation must be a PDF file.
+While you will create and edit your poster in PowerPoint or Google Slides, the actual file you send to print for presentation must be a PDF file.
 Again, this helps ensure that all poster content is consistent.
-This means you will have to select "File" → "Save As" → "PDF" from PowerPoint or "File" → "Download" → "PDF" in Slides.
-After the PDF file is created, be sure to open it and check that the size is correct/the poster looks the way you intended on a standard computer screen.
-You do this by selecting "File" → "Properties" (while the PDF file is open in Adobe Acrobat) and check the file size in the window that appears before you submit CARS.
+This means you will have to select "File" \rightarrow "Save As" \rightarrow "PDF" from PowerPoint or "File" \rightarrow "Download" \rightarrow "PDF" in Slides.
+After the PDF file is created, be sure to open it and check that the size is correct/the poster looks the way you intended.
+You do this by selecting "File" \rightarrow "Poperties" (while the PDF file is open in Adobe Acrobat) and check the file size in the window that appears before you submit CARS.
 DO NOT SKIP THIS STEP!